mnemnion/loon/clua.md

 more or less.

 In Clojure the `[]` syntax indicates a vector, here it indicates a table used in the lua array fashion.
 It starts with 1.
 I didn't do this and won't change it.
 There is no sugared syntax for indexing, we use the Clojurian `(ith 5 Array)` formation.

+The reason we `unpack(...)` rather than assigning the arguments directly, is to provide a consistent semantics for function calls.
+My instinct is that this will make macros easier to write.

+I need to get my story straight around multiple return values, aren't inherently Lispy.
+It's too easy in that context to return some collection, such as, I dunno.
+A list?

+The answer is probably some destructuring syntax such as `(let { [a,b,c] : (multi-return) })`, that creates a vector and proceeds never to use it.
+This we most likely leave out of the generated code, which makes locals in the expected fashion.

 In Clua, our let looks a little different: